Zakaria-Filali-dev/banat-hawaa-school/documentation/SUPABASE_EMAIL_CONFIGURATION_GUIDE.md

 ### Step 3: Verify Email Delivery

-1. **Check Brevo Dashboard**
+1. **Check Gmail Sent Folder**

-   - Log into your Brevo account
+   - Log into your Gmail account
-   - Check the email sending statistics
+   - Check the Sent folder for outgoing emails
-   - Look for any failed sends or bounces
+   - Look for any delivery failures or bounced emails

 2. **Check Supabase Auth Logs**
    - In your Supabase Dashboard, go to `Authentication` → `Logs`